 An Introduction Optical Fibres - Recognise how and why fibre optic cabling is.
-Used for communications systems.
+Used for communications systems and fibre to the home.

 Section 4 Describe the structure of optical fibre and fibre cables and the range of services provided via fibre networks.